-Our shareholder rights plan is established by an agreement between Superior Plus Corp. and Computershare dated February 16, 2012, as amended and restated on May 1, 2015.
+Our shareholder rights plan was established by an agreement between Superior Plus Corp. and Computershare dated February 16, 2012, amended and restated on May 1, 2015 and further amended and restated on May 8, 2018.
 The plan is designed to make sure, to the extent possible, that all shareholders are treated fairly and equally if there is an acquisition of a controlling position in our common shares by any person or group of persons acting together.
-The plan was adopted by shareholders at the annual and special meeting of shareholders held May 2, 2012, and reconfirmed at the annual and special meeting of shareholders on May 1, 2015.

-Both the plan itself and TSX rules require that shareholders confirm the plan every three years.
-On February 14, 2018, the board approved continuing the rights plan for another three years in an amended and restated form subject to the approval of our shareholders.
-It will be voted on at our annual and special meeting of shareholders on May 8, 2018.
-You can find a summary of the amended and restated plan in our 2018 management information circular, starting on page 78.
+The plan was adopted by shareholders at the annual and special meeting of shareholders held May 2, 2012, reconfirmed at the annual and special meeting of shareholders on May 1, 2015 and further reconfirmed at the annual and special meeting of shareholders on May 8, 2018.
+You can find a copy of the amended and restated shareholder rights plan on our website at superiorplus.com.
 It is also available under our profile on SEDAR (www.sedar.com).